 \section{Discussion}

 We have discussed how the theory of conformal prediction can be applied to test for symmetry of infinite sequences of data.
-This was done by showing that any distribution on an infinite sequence that is invariant under a compact group can be thought of as an online compression model.
 Here we discuss two topics.
 First, the relationship to noninvariant conformal martingales.
-Second, the choice of sigma-algebra for the test martingales.
+Second, whether smoothing is necessary when defining orbit ranks.